 Pin Portfolio Images

 Pin all of the images from your portfolio page onto all appropriate boards (your boards might be sorted by style, room, or project), making sure they link back to your site.
-Use an app like Tailwind to schedule your portfolio images to automatically pin again in a month.
-More useful apps like Tailwind on our list here.

 As always, we recommend using the same photographer for all of your project shoots and leaning on their expertise and great lighting instead of heavy edits.
-For more of our tips for the perfect interior design shoot, check out this post and for more info on creative business strategy, be sure to check out:

 The Identité Collective is a full-service creative studio for interior designers and boutique lifestyle brands.
 Offering bespoke branding, web design and social media content creation, we help brands built around beautiful living elevate their digital presence to represent the physical spaces they design.
 Want to work together?
 Shoot us an inquiry here.